Pawnee20/Canvas-Toolkit/README.md

 Introduction
 ------------
-The Canvas Toolkit is a backend designed for Canvas administrators to quickly create courses, lookup information, create analytic reports and batch routine jobs.
+The Canvas Toolkit runs on Ruby on Rails and uses REST requests to streamline common Canvas administrative tasks.
+It is a backend designed to quickly create courses, lookup information, create analytic reports and batch routine jobs.

 Getting Started
 ---------------